OscarTinajero117/new_flutter_icons/README.md

 If you want to create icons class, you can use [icon_generator](https://github.com/OscarTinajero117/icons_generator) (Follow the instructions).

-Cut the generated files and past in the directory `lib/src/icons`
+Cut the generated files and paste in the directory `lib/src/icons`